-You know what's so thrilling about publishing a new blog post?
+Do you know what's so thrilling about publishing a new blog post?
 The digital marketing that comes after!
 You've spent hours writing the perfect blog post.
-You've got links to studies, infographics and scannable text.
+You've got links to studies, infographics, and scannable text.

 How much time, you ask?
-According to Statista, two to three hours was the most common amount of time bloggers spend writing blog posts.
+According to Statista, two to three hours was the most common time bloggers spend writing blog posts.

 Are you spending more time marketing each post than you are writing them?
 Before I understood what it took to be a successful digital marketer, I spent only a fraction of the time marketing the post as I did writing it.

 Digital marketing takes time, and the more time we spend marketing our posts, the better they tend to do.
 Naturally, more effort tends to equate to more reward.